DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-home computers for administrative activities indicate, however, the potential value that internet access represents for smaller settlements, for example, in connecting to mainstream agencies, in contrast to larger communities with existing access to on-site services (i.e. at the community store and Regional Council office).
-In this way, ICT access for highly-remote people is particularly significant as governments shift as much service delivery as possible from ‘over-the-counter’ and/or postal methods to an online-only environment.
+home computers for administrative activities indicate, however, the potential value that internet access represents for smaller settlements, for example, in connecting to mainstream agencies, in contrast to larger communities with existing access to onsite services (i.e. at the community store and Regional Council office).
+In this way, ICT access for highly remote people is particularly significant as governments shift as much service delivery as possible from ‘over-the-counter’ and/or postal methods to an online-only environment.
 Without this, there is a real risk that many remote Aboriginal people will simply ‘drop